adobe/aquarium-fish/README.md

 #### Security

-By default Fish generates a simple CA and key/cert pair for Server & Client auth - it just shows the example of cluster communication transport protection via TLS and uses certificate public key as identifier of the cluster node.
+By default Fish generates a sample CA and key/cert pair for Server & Client auth - it just shows the example of cluster communication transport protection via TLS and uses certificate public key as identifier of the cluster node.
 If a CA certificate is not exists - it will be generated.
 If node certificate and key are exists, they will be used, but if not - Fish will try to generate them